 3. Complete the TLab Application - Oxford University Multi-Week.
 All applications must be submitted digitally via this application.

-For cancellations received in writing more than ten weeks prior to the start date of the course, 50% of the total course fee will be retained.
-The English-Speaking Union regrets that it will not be able to refund any part of the course fee within ten weeks of the start date of the course owing to accident, illness, or any travel disruption due to strike or terror.
+For cancellations received in writing more than eight weeks prior to the start date of the course, 50% of the total course fee will be retained.
+The ESU regrets that it will not be able to refund any part of the course fee within eight weeks of the start date of the course owing to accident, illness, or any travel disruption due to strike or terror.
 You are strongly urged to purchase adequate travel and health insurance which also protects against any emergency medical expenses or loss of personal property.
-All deposits are non-refundable unless the applicant is not accepted to the program.